parente/bof/README.md

 * [X] As an authenticated user, I want to join a flock
 * [X] As an authenticated user, I want to leave a flock
 * [X] As an authenticated user, I want to edit my flock details
+* [X] As an authenticated user, I need a busy indicator while my actions are in flight
+* [ ] As an admin, I want to deploy the app
 * [ ] As an admin, I want to seed suggested flock locations
-* [ ] As an admin, I want to deploy the app
 * [ ] As an admin, I want control over content
 * [ ] As an admin, I want control over users accounts